TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

 7. Both results and feedback entered in the tab room or online need to be confirmed before the results are counted.
 To confirm a debate ballot and the debate as a whole, the confirmed checkbox under *Ballot Status* should be ticket in addition to the *Debate Status* being set to Confirmed.

-You can track data entry from the **Status** page in an admin account.
+You can track data entry from the **Overview** page in an admin account (get there by clicking the tournament's name in the menu).

 .. warning:: For major tournaments, we don't recommend entering any data from an admin's account.
 This is because the admin interface (intentionally) does not enforce the data confirmation procedure.